blame

 7. Bullies malign you to others to destroy your good name and credibility:

-1. It could be used to protect one another from being labeled by a teacher and getting a bad reputation.
+1. Bullies use it to protect one another from being labeled by a teacher and getting a bad reputation.
 Most who have been in school have a least gotten into two fights, which sounds perfectly normal.

-3. It’s used to silence the target and make him/her afraid to report the bullying or speak out about it.
+3. Bullies and abusers also use this tactic to silence the target.
+Also, they mean to make victims afraid to report the bullying or speak out about it.

 Targets get the blame because, sadly, the attitudes of most bystanders and members of authority are these: